yetanotherco/aligned_layer/docs/3_guides/4_generating_proofs.md

 ## Usage

-To use zkRust, To use zkRust users specify a `fn main()` whose execution is proven within the zkVM.
-This function must be defined within a `main.rs` file in a directory with the following structure:
+To use zkRust, users specify a `fn main()` whose execution is proven within the zkVM.
+This function must be defined in a `main.rs` file in a directory with the following structure:

 ```
 .